If you are interested in creating a theory based on your data, you might be interested in using grounded theory.

 Grounded Theory is an iterative process in which you systematically develop an explanatory theory of basic processes.
 Although Grounded Theory is usually used for analysing interviews, it can also be used to analyse multiple data types such as case law, documents and videos.
 You can use Grounded Theory to answer the following type of questions:

-- How do judges come to a final decision in complex criminal cases ?
+- How do judges come to a final decision in Full Court?

 - How do company directors decide whether they will file for insolvency?

 - How do insolvency practitioners investigate a potential liability claim?

 In Grounded Theory, one of the major challenges is approaching your data inductively.
 Inductive reasoning implies that based on observations, you find patterns that lead to tentative hypothesis and eventually result in a theory.
 When using Grounded Theory, try to limit your literature research and focus on having an open mind whilst analysing your data.
 Although it is advisable to keep an open mind and not rely too heavily on existing literature when using grounded theory, existing literature can play an important role when you are grouping your codes into overarching categories.
 After all, existing work can provide you with sensitizing concepts.
 Rather than having a fixed meaning at the start of your research, sensitizing concepts are specified by examining how respondents talk about them and can be used for drafting the topic list for your interviews.